 The Core Difference

-The distinction comes down to commitment:
+It comes down to commitment.

 When to Use an Estimate